TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Authentication/Index.rst

 However, for some subtypes, there are ways to stop the chain.

-For "processLoginDataBE" and "processLoginDataFE" subtypes, the :code:`processLoginData()` method may return a numerical value of 200 or more.
+For "processLoginDataBE" and "processLoginDataFE" subtypes, the :php:`processLoginData()` method may return a numerical value of 200 or more.
 In such a case no further services are called and login data is not further processed.
 This makes it possible for a service to perform a form of final transformation on the login data.

-For "authUserFE" and "authUserBE" subtypes, the :code:`authUser()` method may return different values:
+For "authUserFE" and "authUserBE" subtypes, the :php:`authUser()` method may return different values:

 - a negative value indicates that the authentication has definitely failed and that no other "auth" service should be called up.